 Once the horn is dry and free of soapy residue, put some Blue Juice (10 drops or so) down each slide leg directly onto the rotor valve.
 We can do it this way since there should be no grease on the inner slide legs (yet!).
 This will get some good lubrication on each rotor.
 After that, you can follow the oiling and the greasing guidelines above on this page.

 If you have any questions about cleaning or basic maintenance, leave a comment below or feel free to contact me.
-While there’s no way to do online repair (yet), I’m happy to try to answer any questions you may have.
+While there’s no way to do an online repair (yet), I’m happy to try to answer any questions you may have.

 Also, if this information has helped you, please consider a small donation to help support this site.
-While I’m happy to offer all this information for free, this site does take time and money to maintain, and I live on caffeine, so a cup of coffee (or two) are greatly appreciated!
+While I’m happy to offer all this information for free, this site does take time and money to maintain, and I live on caffeine, so a cup of coffee (or two) is greatly appreciated!